Damuna/QAOA-with-Grover-mixer/README.md

 # QTG-based AAM-QAOA

-This repository contains the source code for the QTG-based Amplitude Amplification-Mixer QAOA (AAM-QAOA), available at [#TODO].
+This repository contains the source code for the QTG-based Amplitude Amplification-Mixer QAOA (AAM-QAOA) as described in the paper "[Quantum tree generator improves QAOA state-of-the-art for the knapsack problem](https://arxiv.org/abs/2411.00518)".
+Please cite this paper as:

+Paul Christiansen, Lennart Binkowski, Debora Ramacciotti, Sören Wilkening (2024), arXiv:2411.00518 [quant-ph]

+The corresponding BibTex entry is:

+@misc{Christiansen2024QuantumTreeGeneratorImprovesQAOAStateOfTheArtForTheKnapsackProblem,
+&nbsp;&nbsp; author={Christiansen, Paul and Binkowski, Lennart and Ramacciotti, Debora and Wilkening, Sören},
+&nbsp;&nbsp; year={2024},
+&nbsp;&nbsp; title={{Quantum tree generator improves QAOA state-of-the-art for the knapsack problem}},
+&nbsp;&nbsp; eprint={2411.00518},
+&nbsp;&nbsp; archivePrefix={arXiv},
+&nbsp;&nbsp; primaryClass={quant-ph}
+}

 ## Background
 The AAM-QAOA is a straight-forward extension of the Grover-mixer QAOA by